Junior Ranger Badges and Booklets:

 Acadia National Park

-The Acadia National Park Junior Ranger program was a fun way to keep the girls engaged while exploring the park’s coastal views, scenic drives, carriage roads, and family-friendly stops.
-Some activities could be worked on during the day as we moved through the park, while other parts were easier to complete after visiting key areas and paying attention to park signs, exhibits, or ranger information.
-Because Acadia has several different areas to explore, this is a good booklet to start early in the visit instead of waiting until the end.
-In all, the program took about 1 to 1.5 hours to complete.
+The Acadia National Park Junior Ranger program was a fun way to keep the girls engaged as they explored the park’s coastal views, scenic drives, carriage roads, and family-friendly stops.
+Some activities could be done during the day as we moved through the park, while others were easier to complete after visiting key areas and paying attention to park signs, exhibits, or ranger information.

 Arches National Park

-The Junior Ranger program at Arches National Park has 13 different activities to try, but you only need to complete 5 of them to obtain your Junior Ranger Badge.
-One activity requires you to look at a sign in the park (or use the park map).
-Some activities can be completed before your visit, while others may require information from visitor center exhibits or park museums.
-In all, it took about 30-45 minutes to complete.
-Arches NP also carries the Night Explorers badge!
+The Junior Ranger program at Arches National Park offers 13 activities to try, but kids only need to complete 5 to earn the Junior Ranger badge.
+One activity requires kids to look at a sign in the park or use the park map, so it works best if you bring the booklet along during your visit instead of saving it for later.

 Arlington House National Memorial